 What is NewsScape..?

-NewsScape is an information engineering project with the aim of organising Facebook - and then the internet at large - by topic channels.
+NewsScape is an information engineering project with the aim of organising Facebook content - and then the internet at large - by topic channels.
 It started way back in1994 at the dawn of the internet with infoHIGHWAY - and even then it was obvious that the coming information Tsunami was going to pose entirely new challenges for all media.

-NewsScape is not aiming to be an encyclopedia - if Lord NewsScape (the boss) was forced to find an analogy, he would describe it as a trip to the pub, where friends, acquaintances and strangers gather to engage in an informal exchange of opinions on random topics.
+NewsScape does not set out to be an encyclopedia; it is a federation of topic channels where friends, acquaintances and strangers can gather to engage in an informal exchange of ideas and opinions on random topics.
 Some posts are posed "contentiously" in order to wake up the discussion, and some are unashamedly designed as crowd-pleasers.

-As with classic DNS, there is no practical limit to the number of these channels (or "addresses").
+As with a classic DNS (Domain Name System), there is no practical limit to the number of these channels (or "addresses").
 The skill of NewsScape curation will be to minimise the number of channels required to create an overall information browsing environment - ie the "NewsScape" - that can collect the most significant content in the smallest number of channels.
-Not simple.
 As well as topics, channels can be established on the basis of location - eg Isleofsark.newsscape; Chelmsford.newsscape etc

 The simple idea is that channel curators and editors share items they find scattered around the web (not just facebook) into the relevant channel or channels.
 Some items will be relevant to more than just the obvious topic - such as the digest channels of theweek and thebestof.
 The non-facebook platform design has always included broad scope for smart advertising, where the user retains control of personal data and is rewarded for attention and participation.

-We intend to keep this process entirely human-powered.
-There are many automated algorithm-driven search, gather and compilation systems - which have some value, but tend to lack "managed serendipity" - as opposed to the results where humans are involved.
+We hope to keep this process substantially human-influenced.
+There are many automated algorithm-driven search, scrape, gather and compilation systems - which have some value, but all tend to lack the spontaneity or "managed serendipity" of results where humans are involved.

-The ability of the human brain to parallel process disparate ideas and information - whilst also remaining open to eclectic suggestions and distractions in a rich target environment - is what sets us apart from the Facebook and Google formulaic advert targeting process.
+The ability of the human brain to parallel process disparate ideas and information - whilst also remaining open to eclectic suggestions and distractions in a rich content/target environment - is something we are keen to reflect in the way that NewsScape operates.